-When I was growing up, every home had a black frying pan.
+When I was growing up, every home had a black skillet.
 The blacker it was, the better for frying chicken.
 That chicken was cooked right to the bone.
 Some folks even ate the bones.

-Whether we knew it or not, the element iron was leached out of that frying pan and was absorbed into the foods.
-This leaching might have been a blessing, because it prevented iron deficiency anemia.
+Whether we knew it or not, the element iron was leached out of that skillet and was absorbed into the foods.
+That might have been a blessing, as it prevented iron deficiency anemia.

 Generally, iron is not a toxic metal unless you have a disease known as hemochromatosis.
-This medical condition prevents the excretion of iron, thus, causing toxicity from iron accumulation in many organs of the body, including the heart or liver.
-I would say the “old” frying pan is still safe to cook in.
+This medical condition prevents the excretion of iron, thus causing toxicity to build up in many organs of the body, including the heart or liver.
+I would say the “old” skillet is still safe to cook in.

-In a musical that I wrote entitled “Oh!
+In a musical that I wrote entitled, “Oh!
 Oh!
 Obesity,” there is a final scene in the church basement where the minister is conducting a “Watch Your Weight” program.
 A sister named Fatsie gets up to sing the finale, “I Fried and I Fried.”
-The lyrics go something like this:
+The lyrics state:

 I fried and I fried until the chops were gone.

 A lot of folks use aluminum frying pans.
 These pans are safe as long as there are no signs of pitting and crusting.
 As you may be aware, aluminum might possibly be connected to Alzheimer’s disease.
-This association is not conclusive.
+That is not conclusive.
 More folks are subjected to excess aluminum in foods, water, antacids and medications.
-Beware of that “old” aluminum frying pan.
+Beware of that “old” aluminum skillet.

-When traveling in foreign countries, you might bring home a beautiful ceramic cooking pot.
+When traveling in a foreign country, you might bring home a beautiful ceramic cooking pot.
 Often, the paints used for decoration contain high levels of lead.
 Unless the pot has a statement saying it is lead-free, beware of lead toxicity.

-A frying pan containing a silicone surface seemingly is very safe to use and reduces the amount of oil used in cooking.
-You have heard it said that a person is like Teflon, which means nothing sticks to that person.
+A skillet containing a silicone surface seemingly is very safe to use and reduces the amount of oil used in cooking.
+You have heard it said that a person is like Teflon, which means nothing sticks to him.
 This expression is often used when a criminal gets away with a crime.
-Frying pans coated with Teflon have that trait; nothing sticks to them.
+Frying pans made from Teflon have that trail; nothing sticks to them.

 Finally, be careful using aluminum to prepare foods over your outdoor grill.
-You may be getting more aluminum than you bargained for.
+You might be getting more aluminum than you bargained for.
 Be careful also of the fumes produced by the fat and hot coals that are absorbed in your tasty burgers.
-As you fill your potbelly, be aware of the pots you use to cook those vittles in.
+Lastly, as you fill your potbelly, be aware of the pots you use to cook those vittles in.